AaronC81/interphase/README.md

   - **It's new.** It's untested.
 It doesn't have much documentation *yet*.
     Compared to the 'big ones' like Qt, Interphase has very little recognition, and as such you may find it difficult to get help on sites like Stack Overflow if you run into problems.
-Feel free to create an issue though :)
+Feel free to ask on our Discord though - see the top of the page.

 ## Roadmap